TheRenegadeCoder/SnakeMD/README.md

 ## Lists

-SnakeMD can make a variety of markdown lists.
+SnakeMD can make a variety of Markdown lists.
 The two main types of lists are ordered and unordered.

 ### Ordered List